mihah023/Applied-Mathematics-Portfolio/Volatility-Risk-Modeling/README.md

 At the 5% significance level, VCB is **not rejected** by Kupiec, Christoffersen, or the joint conditional-coverage test at either confidence level.

-However, several p-values are relatively close to 0.05, so I would interpret this as **“not rejected” rather than evidence of perfect calibration**.
+However, several p-values are relatively close to 0.05, so I would interpret this as **"not rejected" rather than evidence of perfect calibration**.

 **Insight:** Passing Kupiec alone isn't enough — a model can get the total number of breaches roughly right while still failing to capture **when** those breaches happen.